| The Sets: |

 Also included are four resin and five etched parts for the complete gun mantlet/mounting to include additional detail and to ensure the parts will fit to the target kits overcoming any dimensional issues with the kit parts.

-This set is designed primarily for the older Dragon 39-45/Korean War series ISU-152 kits but could be used on the Eastern Express kit with minor kit modifications the same as for the ABER barrel.
+This set is designed primarily for the older Dragon 39-45/Korean War series ISU-152 kits but could be used on the Eastern Express kit with minor kit modificationsor on the newer Tamiya ISU-152 SPG (kit #35303) with only minor modifications (see full barrel review).

 But note, while the barrel can be used on the Eastern Express kit the mantlet cannot as there were different features between the SU and ISU vehicles.